ssbc/ssb-subset-replication-spec/README.md

 replicating a certain subset of messages that can then be supplimented with a frontier sync such as [EBT].

-In classical SSB, feeds up to a hops count (2 or 3) is replicated in full.
-The good thing about this is that any node has a full replica of the feeds it is interested in, so the only way of having network partitions (where a subset of the network is unavailable) is by having that part of the network (as defined by hops) go offline faster than new nodes come in.
+In classical SSB, feeds up to a hops count (normally 2 or 3) is replicated in full.
+The good thing about this is that any node has a full replica of the feeds it is interested in, so the only way of having network partitions (where a subset of the network and thus potentially feeds is unavailable) is by having that part of the network (as defined by hops) go offline faster than new nodes come in.
 Nodes might go offline for an extended period of time or never come back.
 This is somewhat mitigated by pubs.

 Partial replication has a similar problem but on a different axis where a node might be offline for a while and once it comes back all